redpesk-labs/red-pak/README.md

     + `red-dnf --redpath=/var/redpesk/agl-redpesk9 red-search binder`
     + `red-dnf --redpath=/var/redpesk/agl-redpesk9 red-install agl-app-framework-binder`

-1. Start an application in your node
+1. In the node: Check installation succeeded and check application can start

+    + `red-wrap --redpath=/var/redpesk/agl-redpesk9 --force -- rpm -qa
     + `red-wrap --redpath=/var/redpesk/agl-redpesk9 afb-daemon --version`

     Note: a this level we only have one node.
 If you want to compare with other existing containers technologies, you should think of the red-pak container as a Russian doll.
 Your container is not one node, but the imbrication of all nodes contained in your Redpath. i.e: node:core OS/node:agl-plateform/node:boat-middleware/node:my-projet->my-navigation-application